 The Memory Café is based on a model first employed in Europe, now gaining popularity in Canada and the U.S. It provides a regular gathering where participants can exchange ideas and thoughts, experience art and music, enjoy refreshments and share laughter.
 Educational materials will be provided and experts in the field will be available.

 "This is a step forward in meeting the social needs of patients and families," Danner said.
 "Everyone is familiar with support groups for Alzheimer's and memory disorders, but this is a bit different.
-While we will offer support to our guests, more than anything the Memory Café is a place where people can come to take a break, immerse themselves in creativity, be treated with dignity, and hopefully make new friends."
+While we do offer support to our guests, more than anything the Memory Café is a place where people can come to take a break, immerse themselves in creativity, be treated with dignity, and hopefully make new friends."

-The Memory Café will take place the second Monday of each month (excluding December and January), from 3 to 5 p.m., at the Living Arts and Science Center, 362 N. Martin Luther King Blvd., Lexington.
+The Memory Café takes place the second Monday of each month (excluding December and January), from 3 to 5 p.m., at the Living Arts and Science Center, 362 N. Martin Luther King Blvd., Lexington.
 Hosted by the Sanders-Brown Center on Aging and the Living Arts and Science Center, the event also receives support from the Alzheimer's Association, the Bluegrass Area Agency on Aging and various UK departments.

 The Memory Café is free of charge and open to anyone with a memory problem and their caregiver(s).
 To sign up or to learn more about the Memory Café, contact Caitlin McGuire at (859) 257-8971.